Jordan Banks

 Jordan Banks (born May 17, 1968) is a Canadian businessman, who formerly served as President of Rogers Sports & Media until January 14, 2022.
-Prior to this, he served as VP and Country Manager of Facebook and Instagram Canada.
+Prior to this, he served as VP and Country Director of Facebook and Instagram Canada.
 Prior to Facebook he was the CEO of JumpTV, a publicly traded online provider of live and on-demand sports and international television that merged with Charles Wang’s Neulion Inc. in 2008.
 Before JumpTV, Banks served as the Managing Director for eBay Canada, a division that he helped launch in 2000.

 In 2012, Banks was named "The Most Influential Innovator in Canada" by the Financial Post.
 In 2014, Banks was named as one of "Canada's 50 Most Powerful Business People" by Canadian Business.

 Early life

 Banks was born in Ottawa, Ontario and grew up in Toronto, Ontario.
 He attended St Andrew’s Junior High School and York Mills Collegiate Institute.

 Banks earned his Bachelor of Arts in Political Science at the University of Western Ontario and later received a law degree from Osgoode Hall Law School at York University.